PyMoDAQ/PyMoDAQ/docs/src/user_folder/other_modules.rst

 * *Do Save*: Initialize the file and logging can start.
 A new file is created if clicked again, valid for the continuous saving mode of the ``DAQ_Viewer``
 * *New file* is a button that will create a new file for subsequent saving
+* *Browse file...* is a button that opens a file dialog to select an existing h5 file to append to
 * *Saving dynamic* is a list of number types that could be used for saving.
 Default is float 64 bits, but if your data are 16 bits integers, there is no use to use float, so select int16 or uint16
-* *Compression options*: data can be compressed before saving, using one of the proposed library and the given value of compression [0-9], see *pytables* documentation.
+* *Compression options*: data can be compressed before saving, using one of the proposed library and the given value of compression [0-9].